GiulioCusenza/bigram_model/README.md

 Word-bigram model with Kneser-Ney smoothing for next-word prediction and sentence generation.

-Evaluation is done on a test set calculating the model's perplexity.
+Evaluation is done on a test set by calculating the model's perplexity.

 ## Example: